shonya3/poe-custom-elements/README.md

 Here is an example with a stash tab

-First, you need to open node_modules/poe-custom-elements and copy
+First, you need to open node_modules/poe-custom-elements and copy `poe-ce-assets` dir to your `public` folder.

--   poe-images folder
--   fontin.woff
--   divination-card folder
-    to your public files. (public folder for vite)

 ```js
 import 'poe-custom-elements/stash-tab.js';